cjjossart/postrun_scripts/README.md

 + **Monochrome logs** must be toggled to ON in the 'Generic options' table when entering launch settings and parameters.
 Stripping text of the ANSI color codes has not yet been implemented.

 + A bash script that installs the dependencies needed for the wrapper script (eg. pysam, pandas, boto3, etc.) and runs the wrapper script.
-This bash script gets copied into the Nextflow Tower 'post-run scripts' field and is required mostly because of character limits in said field.
+This bash script gets copied into the Nextflow Tower post-run environment and is required mostly because of character limits in said field.

 ### Running the viralrecon wrapper script over Nextflow Tower

+The viralrecon wrapper is simply a python script that appends additional data metrics to the viralrecon output file 'summary_variants_metrics_mqc.csv'.
+This python script, as well as the bash script that installs the dependecies in the post-run environment and runs the python script, are copied from an AWS S3 bucket to the post-run environment using commands from the [AWS CLI](https://aws.amazon.com/cli/).
+It is important to know the S3 bucket URI where these scripts are and change the URI accordingly.

 1. Choose the viralrecon workflow in the Nextflow Tower launchpad.
 2. Select/enter in all desired parameters.